NetworkExplorer/backend/README.md

 It is as easy as running `./mvnw install clean` (Linux/MacOS) or `.\mvnw install clean` (Windows).
 The output JAR will be in the `target` directory.
 You can start the spring application with this command: `java -jar <path-to-jar> at.networkexplorer.backend.BackendApplication`.
 Your `application.properties` needs to be in the same directiory where you execute the command.
 An example configuration can be found in the [Configuration](#configuration) section.

+The complete installation process combined with the [frontend](https://github.com/NetworkExplorer/frontend) can be found [here](https://github.com/NetworkExplorer/NetworkExplorer)

 ## Development Setup

 The setup couldn't be more simple.
 Just download this repository and open it in `IntelliJ`.